Black-goggled tanager

 The underparts are tawny, the back and head are dull brownish-olive, and the tail and wings are contrastingly black (the latter with a white speculum that is difficult to see when perched, but conspicuous in flight).
 The male has a yellow crown patch and a large black patch around the eyes (the black "goggles" for which the species is named).

 Taxonomy

-The black-goggled tanager was formally described in 1818 by the French ornithologist Louis Jean Pierre Vieillot under the binomial name Muscicapa melanops.
+The black-goggled tanager was formally described in 1818 by the French ornithologist Louis Pierre Vieillot under the binomial name Muscicapa melanops.
 Vieillot based his description on the Lindo pardo copete amarillo that had been described by the Spanish naturalist Félix de Azara in 1802 based on a specimen collected in Paraguay.
 The black-goggled tanager is now the only species placed in the genus Trichothraupis that was introduced by the German ornithologist Jean Cabanis in 1851.
 The genus name Trichothraupis combines the Ancient Greek thrix meaning "hair" with the genus name Thraupis.
 The specific epithet combines the Ancient Greek melas meaning "black" with ōps meaning "face".
 The black-goggled tanager is monotypic: no subspecies are recognised.

+Genus and related species

+In 2024, the disjunct population of the East Andean slope was proposed to be a separate species, Trichothraupis griseonota, based on examination of museum specimens.
+This population differs from the type population of T. melanops by the males having a more extensive black facial mask and greyer back plumage, as well as both sexes having paler underparts.
+However, the proposal was rejected by the South American Classification Committee (SACC), who argued that the population is better treated as a subspecies.

 Within the Thraupidae, the black-goggled tanager is a member of the subfamily Tachyphoninae and is the sister species to the grey-headed tanager in the monospecific genus Eucometis.